NirvanaSatori/Dispatchit/backend/README.md

-        SendIT Courier.
+        DispatchIT Courier.

-SendIT is a courier service that helps users deliver parcels to different destinations.
+DispatchIT is a courier service that helps users deliver parcels to different destinations.
 It provides courier quotes(prices) based on weight categories.
-SendIT provides our user with a platform where they can get a quote on their parcels, create a delivery pickup and drop-off destination and track their order status online.
+DispatchIT provides our user with a platform where they can get a quote on their parcels, create a delivery pickup and drop-off destination and track their order status online.

         MVP Features
     1.User can create an account and log in.